Foundayo (Orforglipron) — Oral Non-Peptide GLP-1 Profile

 Phase 3 Programmes — ACHIEVE & ATTAIN

-Orforglipron’s Phase 3 dataset is organised into two programmes: ACHIEVE for type 2 diabetes (supporting the approved Foundayo label) and ATTAIN for obesity.
-Eli Lilly tested 3, 12, 24, and 36 mg once-daily doses.
+Orforglipron’s Phase 3 dataset is organised into two programmes: ATTAIN for obesity (supporting the approved Foundayo label) and ACHIEVE for type 2 diabetes (supporting a separate filing path).
+Eli Lilly tested 3, 12, 24, and 36 mg once-daily doses across the programmes; the FDA-approved Foundayo maintenance dose caps at 17.2 mg.

 | Programme | Focus | Headline readout |